Code-Institute-Submissions/MaeveHughes-Maeves-Bags/README.md

 These pages are provided by the Allauth package of the Django framework, but are customised by me to fit in with the rest of the site.
 Read more about Allauth [here](https://django-allauth.readthedocs.io/en/latest/)

-* Sign Up - where users can register for an account on the site
+* Sign Up - where users can register for an account on the site.

-* Sign in - Registered users can log accessing their personal info etc by signing in
+* Sign in - Registered users can log accessing their personal info etc by signing in.

-* Sign Out - The same goes for signing out
+* Sign Out - Registered users can log out of the site.

-* Various pages for email verification and password reset, etc
+* Various pages for email verification and password reset, etc.